-BNL planned activities Maintain ENSDF database, includes continuous updating.
+Maintain ENSDF database, includes continuous updating.

 Process evaluations received from NSDD evaluators.

-Distribute ENSDF database to collaborators twice a year.
+Distribute ENSDF database to collaborators on a monthly basis.

 D. Numerical Nuclear Data File (NuDat)

 The NNDC is responsible for NuDat, which consists of a database and a suite of codes that access it, allowing web users to search for level and γ-ray properties extracted from ENSDF, ground and meta-stable state properties (Wallet Cards), atomic and nuclear radiations derived from ENSDF, and thermal neutron cross sections and resonance integrals.
 Additionally, NuDat contains an interactive Chart of Nuclides and interactive level schemes.